Comparisons13 min read

 Salesforce Shield ~$150/user/mo add-on

-Here's the deal with Salesforce pricing: those listed rates are just the starting point.
-Tack on implementation costs (typically $50K–$500K+ depending on complexity), admin overhead, and ongoing consultant fees, and the total cost of ownership gets very large, very fast.
-I've seen mid-sized enterprises get genuinely shocked by their first-year Salesforce bill.
+Here's where Salesforce pricing gets uncomfortable: those rates are just the starting point.
+Add implementation costs (typically $50K–$500K+ depending on scope), admin overhead, and ongoing consultant fees, and your total cost of ownership gets very large, very fast.
+I've watched mid-sized enterprises open their first-year Salesforce bill and just... sit with it for a while.

-Best for: Large enterprises with complex sales processes, dedicated Salesforce admin and developer teams, and requirements that demand deep customization or specific compliance configurations.
+Best for: Large enterprises with complex sales operations, dedicated Salesforce teams on staff, and requirements that need serious customization or specific compliance configurations.

 Feature-by-Feature Breakdown: HubSpot vs Salesforce for Enterprise